Comilla Zilla School

-Comilla Zilla School (কুমিল্লা জিলা স্কুল) is a boys' school in Comilla, a city in Bangladesh.
+Comilla Zilla School (কুমিল্লা জিলা স্কুল) is a public boys' school in Comilla, a city in Bangladesh.
 It is one of the oldest schools in the country.
-It was the only school in Comilla when it was established in 1837.
+It was the only school in Comilla when established in 1837.It is the best school under Comilla Board.

 History

-The school, in the center of Comilla town, was established on 20 July 1837 by the Englishman Henry George Leicester.
-It was set up by the government of British India for teaching English literature and science and named Comilla Zilla School.
-In the beginning, there were only 37 students.
-From 1857, the school was running under Kolkata University.
-In the 1850s, the school academic building was expanded and more facilities were created to make it a full-fledged high school.
-The school is situated on 5.69 acres.
+The school is situated at the center of Comilla town.
+It was established on 20 July 1837 by the Englishman Henry George Leicester and named Comilla Zilla School. later It was set up by the Government of British India for teaching English literature and science.
+At the beginning, there were 37 students only.
+The school was running under University of Calcutta since 1857.
+Before that, the academic building of the school was expanded and more facilities were created to upgrade it as a full-fledged high school.
+The school covers about 5.69 acres of land.

-Current Day
+Current day

-Initially the school conducted only one shift.
-From 1991 two shifts were introduced: morning and day.
-Presently all the classes from 5 to 10 are running.
-There are six sections in each of the classes: 'A', 'B', 'C', and 'A', 'B' and 'C' for class six to ten where 'A', 'B' and 'C' are in morning shift and day shift.

-There are 60 students in each of the sections.
-For class nine and ten, students are distributed into four sections following the same structure with a larger number of students in a class.
-Almost 2,000 students are studying in the school with 53 teachers.

-There are four buildings, a Shaheed Minar and a hostel for the students.
-There is also a library and a common room.